tsackton/taelgar/People/Mawarans/Orden.md

 > A Mawaran [[Humans|human]] (he/him)
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

-%% Tim: anything to add? %%
-A friend of Trok's, a beach bum who lives in a shack north of the main port of Hamri.
-Short and stocky, great bushy hair and beard, piercing proud eyes.
-Many piercings.
-Trok and Orden sometimes work salvage together, and often smoke gatza on the beach late at night, each seeking their own solace.
-Came from wealth, but something happened.
-The father of [[Hiyasa]].
+Orden is a beach bum of sorts, who lives in a shack on the beach,  north of the main port of [[Hamri]].
+While he came from wealth, something happened that he refuses to talk about, and he now ekes out a living on salvage and what fish he can catch.
+He is short and stocky, with great bushy hair and a bushy beard, with many piercings and proud eyes.

+He is a friend of [[Trok]]; they often work salvage together, and sometimes smoke [[gatza]] on the beach late at night, each seeking their own solace.

+He is also [[Hiyasa]]'s father.